skittleson/DoCodeThatMatters/src/content/blog/oauth-token-exchange-sso-demo.md

 draft: false
 ---

 I was building a service that needed to call another internal API on behalf of a logged-in user.
-Standard microservice problem.
-I had Authentik running already so I went looking for [RFC 8693](https://datatracker.ietf.org/doc/html/rfc8693) token exchange support.
-It is not there for Authentik.
-Instead is [JWT authentication](https://docs.goauthentik.io/add-secure-apps/providers/oauth2/machine_to_machine/#jwt-authentication) which is a legitimate M2M pattern but has a trust assumption baked in that is easy to miss until something goes wrong.
+This is a standard issue where services need to talk to each other was that user.
+I had Authentik running already so I went looking for [RFC 8693](https://datatracker.ietf.org/doc/html/rfc8693) token exchange support which is not supported!
+Instead it is [JWT authentication](https://docs.goauthentik.io/add-secure-apps/providers/oauth2/machine_to_machine/#jwt-authentication) which is a legitimate machine-to-machine pattern but has a trust assumption baked in that is easy to miss until something goes wrong.

 I built a [demo repo](https://github.com/skittleson/IdentityExchangeAppsDemo) that runs both approaches side by side - Keycloak with native [RFC 8693](https://datatracker.ietf.org/doc/html/rfc8693), and Authentik with the JWT federation workaround - so you can see exactly where they diverge.